Noura98Houssien/DBMS_Bash/README.md

 ### Notes
 - Data Type either INT or STRING only
 - Each table has a PK and it is auto increment
-- Project consists of two directory one for operation called "scripts" and the second for Database storage called "DB"
+- Project consists of two directory one for operation called "scripts" and the second for Database storage called "DBs"

 # installation
 clone this repo in your directory then change dir to scripts